P0174

 - EVAP purge valve stuck open

-- P0171 lean bank 1 — same family, opposite bank
+- P0171 lean bank 1 — same kind of problem, opposite bank

-- P0300 misfire without lean fuel trim
+- P0300 misfire without lean fuel trim in the data

 - P0101 MAF circuit — may set lean codes on both banks